theupdateframework/pep-maximum-security-model/README.rst

 attacks, it can be improved to support end-to-end signing and to prohibit forged distributions in the event that PyPI is compromised.

-The main strength of the minimum security model is the automated and simplified release process: developers may upload distributions and then have PyPI sign for their distributions.
-Much of the release process is handled in an automated fashion by online roles and this simplified approach requires storing cryptographic signing keys on the PyPI infrastructure.
+The main strength of PEP 458 and the minimum security model is the automated and simplified release process: developers may upload distributions and then have PyPI sign for their distributions.
+Much of the release process is handled in an automated fashion by online roles and requires storing cryptographic signing keys on the PyPI infrastructure.
 Unfortunately, cryptographic keys that are stored online are vulnerable to theft.
 The maximum security model, proposed in this PEP, permits developers to sign for the distributions that they make available to PyPI users, and does not put end-users at risk of downloading malicious distributions if the online keys stored on PyPI infrastructure are compromised.

 Threat Model